StrengthsFinder vs Calling Test: Which One Do You Need?

 What StrengthsFinder Does Well

-The 34 talent themes are well-defined and researched.
-Knowing you are a "Strategic" or a "Maximizer" gives you concrete language for how you think and operate.
+It identifies natural strengths with precision.
+The 34 talent themes are well-defined and well-researched.
+Knowing you're a Strategic or Maximizer gives you concrete language for how you think and operate.

+It's backed by extensive research.
 Gallup has decades of data behind this tool.
-It is statistically validated and widely respected.
+It is statistically validated and widely respected, and that matters.

-StrengthsFinder tells you what you are good at.
-It does not tell you why you are good at it or what to do with it.
-It describes the tool but not the job.
+It doesn't tell you what to do with your strengths.
+StrengthsFinder names what you're good at.
+It doesn't address why or what to do with it.
+It describes the tool, not the job.

+It doesn't address blocks.
 Many people know their strengths and are still stuck.
-The problem is not ability — it is fear, permission, identity, or past wounds.
-StrengthsFinder does not touch this.
+The problem usually isn't ability — it's fear, permission, identity, or unhealed wounds.
+StrengthsFinder doesn't touch this.

+It doesn't adapt.
 Every person answers the same 177 questions.
-If question 43 does not apply to your situation, too bad — it is still there.
-The tool cannot follow up, probe deeper, or adjust based on what you share.
+If question 43 doesn't apply to your situation, you still get it.

-A 22-year-old and a 62-year-old might have the same strengths profile.
-But they need completely different advice.
-StrengthsFinder treats them identically.
+It doesn't account for season.
+A 22-year-old graduate and a 62-year-old empty-nester might have nearly identical strengths profiles but need completely different counsel.

 When to Use StrengthsFinder